xinyanghuang7/Basic-Visual-Language-Model/README.md

 ## Code Explanation 💻

-- **Data Preprocessing**: Relevant code is located in the `dataprocess` folder, and dataset-related code is in the `dataset` folder.
+- **Data Preprocessing**: The relevant code is located in the `dataprocess` folder, and dataset-related code is in the `dataset` folder.
 Data preprocessing mainly includes path merging, QA data concatenation, feature insertion token processing, etc.
-- **LLM Model**: Uses Qwen-7B as the main model, with related code in the `qwen` folder.
-By overriding the `forward` method of `QWenModel`, multi-modal features are injected.
+- **LLM Model**: Uses Qwen-7B as the main model, with relevant code in the `qwen` folder.
+By overriding the `forward` method of `QWenModel`, multimodal feature injection is achieved.
-- **Visual Model**: Uses `CLIP_VIT` and `SIGLIP_VIT`, with related code in the `visual` folder, which also includes other backbone networks.
+- **Visual Model**: Uses `CLIP_VIT` and `SIGLIP_VIT`, with relevant code in the `visual` folder, which also includes other backbone networks.
 - **VLM Model**: Relevant code is in the `model.py` file under the `model` folder.

 ## Dataset 🌏

 We use a multilingual dataset, mainly including the COCO2017 dataset and the AI Challenger image Chinese description dataset:
-- COCO dataset annotations use LLAVA's `detail_23k` and `complex_reasoning_77k`, which can effectively enhance the richness of model descriptions.
+- The COCO dataset annotations use LLAVA's `detail_23k` and `complex_reasoning_77k`, which can effectively enhance the richness of the model's descriptions.
-- AI Challenger dataset uses original annotations and fixed prompts.
+- The AI Challenger dataset uses the original annotations and a fixed prompt.

 ## Model Architecture 🤖

-In VLM, the visual part uses the `CLIP` or `SIGLIP` model, which has initially achieved semantic alignment, and uses a two-layer MLP for feature mapping.
+In VLM, the visual part uses the `CLIP` or `SIGLIP` model, which has already achieved preliminary semantic alignment, and uses a two-layer MLP for feature mapping.
 By overriding the `forward` method of `QWenModel`, the corresponding `image` tokens are replaced with visual features.

 If you wish to replace the model architecture, please modify [this part](https://github.com/xinyanghuang7/Basic-Vision-Language-Model/blob/main/train.py#L41).